DrCBrennan-Rich/Electron_Microscopy_Ptychography/README.md

 Then, the update parameters for the retrieval algorithm (currently either ePIE or rPIE) Beta for the object nad BetaProbe for the probe are assigned.

 Finally, the number of iterations (typically ~ 500) can be selected.

+Object amplitude and phase creation is handled by Simulation\Object.py